-A collection defines the data source from which HPE Consumption Analytics Portal should collect usage data, and provides the credentials for accessing that data.
+A collection defines the data source from which HPE Consumption Analytics platform should collect usage data, and provides the credentials for accessing that data.
 You can configure as many collections as you need, including multiple collections of a particular type.
 For example, you can configure several Amazon Web Services (AWS) and Microsoft Azure collections.

 The Collections screens lists all of your collections.
 From here, you can create a new collection, edit an existing collection, and view the history and status of a collection.
-HPE Consumption Analytics Portal collects data from your sources every night.
+HPE Consumption Analytics platform collects data from your sources every night.
 However, if you need to start a collection immediately, such as to recollect historical data, you can do so manually on the Collections page.

 The following video helps you understand what a collection is, and how to successfully connect to your cloud sources:

-Before you create a collection, you must assemble the information required to connect HPE Consumption Analytics Portal to your source data, as described in the topics for each provider.
+Before you create a collection, you must assemble the information required to connect HPE Consumption Analytics platform to your source data, as described in the topics for each provider.
 For detailed information about assembling those credentials and creating collections for specific cloud providers, see the following topics:

 Use this procedure if you need to update a collection.
 For example, you might need to take one or more of the following actions: